-- 27. Auditors appointed by Audit Scotland must comply with the Code of Audit Practice.
+28. Auditors appointed by the Auditor General must comply with the Code of Audit Practice and relevant supporting guidance.
 When auditing the financial statements auditors must also comply with professional standards issued by the Financial Reporting Council and those of the professional accountancy bodies.
 These standards impose stringent rules to ensure the independence and objectivity of auditors.
 Audit Scotland has in place robust arrangements to ensure compliance with these standards including an annual "fit and proper" declaration for all members of staff.
-The arrangements are overseen by the Assistant Auditor General, who serves as Audit Scotland's Ethics Partner. - 28.
-The engagement lead for the The Queen's and Lord Treasurer's Remembrancer is Gordon Smail, Assistant Director.
-Auditing and ethical standards require the appointed auditor Gordon Smail to communicate any relationships that may affect the independence and objectivity of audit staff.
-We are not aware of any such relationships pertaining to the audit of the QLTR.
+The arrangements are overseen by the Director of Audit Services, who serves as Audit Scotland's Ethics Partner.

+29. The engagement lead for the QLTR is Gillian Woolman, Assistant Director.
+Auditing and ethical standards require the appointed auditor to communicate any relationships that may affect the independence and objectivity of audit staff.
+We are not aware of any such relationships pertaining to the audit of QLTR.